tessel/t1-contribution-guide/task-list.md

 - [JavaScript Typed Array Support](https://github.com/tessel/runtime/issues/254).
 These sized arrays would be really helpful for lower-level hardware.

 - [Support for JavaScript Stacktrace APIs](https://github.com/tessel/runtime/issues/256).
-Although not explicity a part of Node.js, many node modules call these V8 functions.
+Although not explicitly a part of Node.js, many node modules call these V8 functions.
 Stack Trace APIs will also improve the debugging experience on Tessel.

 - [Improving JavaScript Date compatibility](https://github.com/tessel/runtime/labels/Date-Incompatibility).
 There are a handful of reported issues where our Date implementation is not compatible with ES5.1 or they simply don't work.
 Our Date implementation code can be found in [`colony-js.lua`](https://github.com/tessel/runtime/blob/master/src/colony/lua/colony-js.lua#L1366).